pmentz/comment-processing/README.md

 ### commentProcessing.AggregateInstruction([callback])

-Returns a factory method of an instruction which collects all script references in between.
+Returns a factory method of an instruction which collects all script and/or stylesheet references in between.
 Therefore an alternate filename has to be provided which will be used instead.
 This can be used to call a 3rd party module like uglify to concat all files.

 ```html
 <!-- concat:start script/application.js -->